rsyslog/rsyslog/plugins/external/README.md

     http://www.slideshare.net/rainergerhards1/writing-rsyslog-p

 See the [INTERFACE](INTERFACE.md) file.
-And see the [skeletons](skeletons) subdirectory for exisiting ready-to-copy sample plugins that do the necessary plumbing.
+And see the [skeletons](skeletons) subdirectory for existing ready-to-copy sample plugins that do the necessary plumbing.

 Evolving this Interface